 Sixth, the number of genuine anointed disciples of Christ is dwindling, though some will evidently still be on earth when the great tribulation begins.
 Most of the remnant are quite elderly, and over the years the number of those who are truly anointed has been getting smaller."
 Watchtower 2000 Jan 15 p.13

-Is this what has been happening with the number of anointed partakers over the years?
+Have the number of anointed partakers decreased since 1935?
 The accompanying graphs show otherwise.

-Quite contrary to the expectation and teachings of the Governing Body, after an initial rapid decrease, the number of partakers remained constant for almost 40 years.
-Since 2007, there has been a surge in partakers.
-This followed the removal of the 1935 close for the calling, with the statement, "we cannot set a specific date for when the calling of Christians to the heavenly hope ends", which effectively removed the teaching that the heavenly calling was closed in 1935.
+Contrary to the expectation and teachings of the Governing Body, after an initial rapid decrease, the number of partakers remained constant for almost 40 years.
+More surprising is the surge in partakers since 2007.
+This followed the Watchtower 2007 May 1 p.31 statement, "we cannot set a specific date for when the calling of Christians to the heavenly hope ends", which effectively removed the teaching that the heavenly calling was closed in 1935.

 "Memorial partakers.
 This is the number of baptized individuals who partake of the emblems at the Memorial worldwide.
 Does this total represent the number of anointed ones on earth?
 Not necessarily.
 A number of factors — including past religious beliefs or even mental or emotional imbalance — might cause some to assume mistakenly that they have the heavenly calling.
 We thus have no way of knowing the exact number of anointed ones on earth; nor do we need to know."
 Watchtower 2011 Aug 15 p.22